yaniyuval/Neural_nework_parameterization/README.md

 ### code
 The code is divided to three main directories:
 1. sam_code_NN: Fortran code with all changes done to SAM used in the simulations.
-   - The subdirectory sam_cases contains the namelist (prm), the main.f90 file and neural network subroutines (nn_convection_flux.f90, nn_diffusion.f90) for the runs used in the manuscript.
+   - The subdirectory sam_cases contains the namelist (prm) and neural network subroutines (nn_convection_flux.f90, nn_diffusion.f90) for the runs used in the manuscript.
 The subdirectories in this directory have the naming convections:
     - run_files_x8_N_layers for data from the x8-NN simulation (96km grid spacing with NN parameterization) with neural-network parameterization (N layers) simulation
     - run_files_N_missing_bits_out_in_only for data from the x8-NN simulation (96km grid spacing with NN parameterization) with neural-network parameterization (5 layers) simulation with 23-N bits in the mantissa
 2. NN_training: python code used for creating all Neural Networks used in the manuscript.
 There are two directories here.
    - run_training:  examples of the input files used to train the NNs (first the files starting with 'build' were run to create the train and test data sets, and later the files starting with 'run’ were run where we trained the neural networks).
    - src: python code to process the coarse-grained high-resolution data and to train the neural networks.
 3. high_res_processing_code: matlab code used to calculate the coarse-grained and resolved tendencies, fluxes, diffusivity and input variables.
 This code uses the high-resolution data to calculate these quantities.
+The code that was ran was main.m.
 The high-resolution simulation output and a readme.txt file describing the high-resolution data is found at [this google drive](https://drive.google.com/drive/folders/1TRPDL6JkcLjgTHJL9Ib_Z4XuPyvNVIyY).

 ### trained neural networks